 - Single-particle coherence: It is well known that a quantum particle can be placed in a superposition of different spatial locations.
 Can we use this property to enhance information transmission?
 How much information can be mediated by a single quantum particle?
+(See

-- Entanglement distillation and distribution: Many information processing tasks require high-fidelity quantum entanglement.
+Quantum 6, 653 (2022) and Phys.
+Rev. A 109, 062420 (2024)) - Entanglement distillation and distribution: Many information processing tasks require high-fidelity quantum entanglement.
 However, various sources of noise deteriorate the quality of entanglement.
 How should we manipulate entangled states in the presence of noise?
 What are the fundamental limitations?
+(See Phys.
+Rev. Lett.
+134, 190803 (2025) and arXiv:2411.04977)

 - Catalytic transformation of quantum resources: Catalysis are often used to facilitate chemical reactions.
 It can also be a powerful tool in quantum information theory as well.
 How can we use catalysis to facilitate transformations of quantum resources?

-See google scholar for a list of my papers.
+See google scholar for a complete list of my papers.
 Outside of research, I play too much football (dare I say the s-word?).
 I also like to read history, philosophy, and social sciences while enjoying 70s progressive rock.
 Here is a picture of me and my long-term collaborator.